A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

 We chose this formalism as it is simple to understand, captures all the problems we are interested in, and is based on prior work.
-To further justify why this formalism is useful, and to give intuition about how it can be used in a variety of settings, we give several examples of applying it to existing benchmarks and hypothetical real-world scenarios: \begin{itemize} \item As described throughout this section, OpenAI Procgen \citep{cobbeLeveragingProceduralGeneration2020} is a popular benchmark for generalisation in RL\@.
-It is a suite of 16 procedurally generated arcade games, with variation in the state space and observation function: the games consist of different levels with different layouts or enemy numbers, as well as different visual styles which do not impact the dynamics or reward function.
-In this environment, the context is a single random seed that acts as input to the level generation.
-We can understand the context as mostly changing the initial state distribution to select the initial state for a given level, and then also conditioning the observation function.
-For some games (such as \texttt{starpilot}) enemies appear throughout the level, so the context conditions the transition function to spawn enemies at the specified time. \item Sim-to-real is a classic problem of generalisation, and one which can be captured in this framework.
+To further justify why this formalism is useful, and to give intuition about how it can be used in a variety of settings, we give several examples of real-world scenarios where this formalism naturally applies: \begin{itemize} \item Sim-to-real is a classic problem of ZSG and one which can be captured in this framework.
+Here the outer CMDP is a union between the simulation and real-world MDPs.
 The context set will be split into those contexts which correspond to simulation, and those that correspond to reality.
-The context conditions the dynamics, observation function and state space.
-The CMDP can often be understood as effectively a union of two CMDPs, one for reality and one for simulation, with shared action space and observation space type.
-Domain randomisation approaches are motivated by the idea that producing a wide range of possible contexts in simulation will make it more likely that the testing distribution of contexts is closer to the expanded training distribution. \item Healthcare is a promising domain for deploying future RL methods, as there are many sequential decision-making problems.
+The context generally conditions the dynamics, observation function and state distribution, but likely not the reward (so $\forall s',c:R((s',c)) = R'(s')$).
+Domain randomisation approaches are motivated by the idea that producing a wide range of possible contexts in simulation (the training CMDP) will make it more likely that the testing distribution of contexts is closer to the expanded training distribution.
+In a simulation setting, we'd normally assume access to the context distribution, and that the context could be made observable, but that the context won't be observable at testing time, and so it may not be useful to have a policy that explicitly conditions on the context. \item Healthcare is a promising domain for deploying future RL methods, as there are many sequential decision-making problems.
 For example, the task of diagnosing and treating individual patients can be understood as a CMDP where the patient effectively specifies the context: patients will react differently to tests and treatments (dynamics variation) and may provide different measurements (state variation).
-The context can always condition the relevant MDP function to control the variation.
 Generalising to treating new patients is then exactly generalising to novel contexts.
-In this setting, we may be able to assume some part of the context (or some information about the context) is observable, as we will have access to patients' medical history and personal information. \item Autonomous vehicles are another area where RL methods could be applied.
-These vehicles will be goal-conditioned in some sense, such that they can perform different journeys (reward variation).
-Driving in different locations (state space variation), under different weather and lighting conditions due to the time of day (observation function variation) and on different road surfaces (dynamics variation) are all problems that need to be tackled by these systems.
+In this setting, we may be able to assume some part of the context (or some information about the context) is observable, as we will have access to the patient's medical history and personal information. \item Autonomous vehicles are another area where RL methods could be applied.
+These vehicles will be goal-conditioned in some sense, such that they can perform different journeys, which means that the context will likely control the reward function and that the part of the context that controls the read function will be observable (so the policy knows what task to perform).
+Driving in different locations (different contexts changing the initial state distribution), under different weather and lighting conditions due to the time of day (observation functions) and on different road surfaces (transition functions) are all problems that need to be tackled by these systems.
 We can understand this in the CMDP framework, where the context contains information about the weather, time of day, location and goal, as well as information about the state of the current vehicle.
 Some of this context will be observed directly, and some may be inferred from observation.
-In this setting we may only be able to train in certain contexts (i.e.\ certain cities, or restricted weather conditions), but we require the policy to generalise to the unseen contexts well. \end{itemize}
+In this setting, we may only be able to train in certain contexts (i.e.~certain cities, or restricted weather conditions), but we require the policy to generalise zero-shot to the unseen contexts well. \end{itemize}